| The panels

 centre panel - as seen in the episode 'Ring

 Around The Moon.'
+With the computer

 now considered to be a success I decided to push